inds-inc/inds-inc.github.io/about.md

 of the reporting technologies used in their medical imaging and archive package, making extensive use of XML, C\# and related technologies.

-Mike holds a bachelor of science from the University of Michigan.
+Mike holds a bachelor of science degree from the University of Michigan.

 Krista K. Greenwood, PhD
 ------------------------